Analysis | Solution to Evan Birnholz’s July 19 Post Magazine crossword, “Foursquare”

 The letters in those quadrants, in order, spell out TWO-BY-TWO.

-This might qualify as one of my stranger metas in that the reality of the two-by-two letter constraints forced some unusual answers like GET AN IDEA and TEXAS BBQ.
+This might qualify as one of my stranger metas in that the reality of the two-by-two letter constraints forced some unusual answers like GET AN IDEA and TEXAS BBQ and I KNOW WHY.
 There’s also BDSM at 57D: [Erotic role-playing letters] which, admittedly, wasn’t my first choice in that spot, but it fit better than the alternatives.

 I have to give a shout-out to the puzzlers Nate Cardin, Heron Greenesmith, and Anna Gundlach for helping me to finesse the clue for TRANS MAN at 87D: [Guy protected against employment discrimination, per a landmark SCOTUS decision in June 2020].
 I’d hoped the answer would give some visibility to an underrepresented group in puzzles, while hopefully also being clued currently and sensitively.